 - Attendance Is Increased

-At Yarnfield Park in Staffordshire has always prided itself on being a beautiful venue and meeting space, with dedicated staff and impressive service.
+At Yarnfield Park National Training Centre in Staffordshire has always prided itself on being a beautiful venue and meeting space, with dedicated staff and impressive service.
 Meeting in person will always be something we value, however, we are also proud to say that we are now open to host virtual events and hybrid conferences for our customers.
 We also have serviced offices in Staffordshire available to rent on an ad-hoc basis.